 The most dog-friendly state in Australia when it comes to public transport is Victoria, by a long shot!
 Public Transport Victoria allows small dogs in a container to travel on all trains (both metropolitan and the regional V/Line train services, see above), trams and buses in the state.

 The next most dog-friendly state is New South Wales.
-Small dogs in an enclosed carrier are allowed on buses, light rail and ferries, although you need to ask permission from the driver/crew and ideally avoid peak hour.
+Small dogs in an enclosed carrier are allowed on government-run buses, light rail and ferries, although you need to ask permission from the driver/crew and ideally avoid peak hour.
 (I often catch buses with my dog for weekend outings.)

 However, no dogs of any size, not even small dogs in a carrier, are allowed on the state’s trains, plus the new metro lines or coaches.
 Check out the full rules.

+Elsewhere in Australia, unfortunately pet animals are not allowed on public transport, except for approved assistance animals.
 As an alternative, consider booking an Uber Pet ride.
-Available in most Australian cities for about $6-7 more than a standard UberX trip, selecting this option means the Uber driver is happy to transport your dog.
+Available in most Australian cities for slightly more than a standard UberX trip, selecting this option means the Uber driver is happy to transport your dog.

 Dining Out in Australia with a Dog